 7. The Shifteye Gallery

-The Shifteye Gallery, is a wonderful multi-functional art venue, photographic studio, and events space.
+The Shifteye Gallery is a beautiful multi-functional art venue, photographic studio, and events space.

 Showcasing a variety of contemporary visual arts and creative forms of expression, Shifteye also serves as an interactive platform to inspire and promote dialogue between artists.